30. März 23 -

 In this interdisciplinary workshop, we discuss AI culture from a critical anthropological, sociological and linguistic perspective.
 We treat AI-culture as human and interactional practice and investigate it as embedded in wider social structures as well as linguistic conditions.
 Within this view, users and programmers of AI are no autonomous individuals but part of communities based on social affiliation, language, shared cultural practice and economic intentions.
 Together with scholars and practitioners, we seek to give attention to the people behind the systems and to their societal and linguistic embeddings and critically engage with the role of living human and ‘enlanguaged’ beings within AI systems.

-For now, we are pleased to announce following keynote speakers:
+We are pleased to announce following keynote speakers:

-Emily Bender, University of Washington
+Emily M. Bender, University of Washington

 Joanna Rączaszek-Leonardi, University of Warsaw